Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ]
 ```

-Also see the [Fundamentals of Objects / Documents](../queryworkers/fundamentals.md#objects-documents) about attribute access.

 We can use the *traits* array together with the `DOCUMENT()` function to use the elements as document keys and look up them up in the *Traits* collection:

 ```js